Jean Slater: Storylines

+Jean Slater has faced a whirlwind of challenges since Daniel Cook's death, from struggling with her grief and bipolar disorder to falling victim to a devastating pension scam in late 2024.
+Her relationship with Harvey Monroe has been rocky, with tensions arising over his secret meetings with Kathy Beale and his financial support for Maya Houssain.
+However, the biggest heartbreak came in February 2025 when Martin Fowler tragically died in the Queen Vic explosion while trying to save Stacey.
+His final moments saw him confess his love for her before he was fatally crushed by a falling beam.
+Since then, Jean has been supporting Stacey through her overwhelming grief, which has strained her relationship with Lily.
+As the Slater and Fowler families prepare for Martin's funeral, emotions are running high.
+Vicki Fowler is set to return to Walford for the first time in decades, accompanied by her partner Ross Marshall and his son, Joel, whose presence may bring unexpected drama.
+The funeral, which is expected to take place soon, will see Stacey and Ruby Allen confronting their shared grief, further adding to the tension.
+With everything that Jean has endured, she remains a pillar of strength for her family, even as they struggle to come to terms with their loss.

 Reception

 The episodes showing Stacey struggling to look after Jean were described as a "harrowing and bleak", were praised by critics in the media.
 Wright and Turner were complimented for giving "graphically powerful performances", and the storyline won a Mental Health Media Award in September 2006.
 The actress expressed her delight at being awarded with the accolade, stating she is "chuffed".
-Wright also won 'Best Actress' at the 2012 Inside Soap Awards Kate White of Inside Soap praised the friendship between Jean and Shirley Carter (Linda Henry), "We love, love, love the genius pairing of Jean and Shirley.
-With Heather [Trott, played by Cheryl Fergison] having been brown bread [dead] for over a year, it's time Shirley got a new BFF - and we reckon zany Jean is perfect."
+Wright also won 'Best Actress' at the 2012 Inside Soap Awards Kate White of Inside Soap praised the friendship between Jean and Shirley Carter (Linda Henry) writing: "We love, love, love the genius pairing of Jean and Shirley.
+With Heather Trott, played by Cheryl Fergison] having been brown bread [dead] for over a year, it's time Shirley got a new BFF – and we reckon zany Jean is perfect."

-In June 2019, Wright received the "Best Female Dramatic Performance" accolade at The British Soap Awards 2019 for her portrayal of Jean throughout her ovarian cancer storyline.
-In July 2019, Wright was nominated for the "Best Actress" award at The Inside Soap Awards 2019.
+In June 2019, Wright received the Best Female Dramatic Performance accolade at 2019 British Soap Awards for her portrayal of Jean throughout her ovarian cancer storyline.
+In July 2019, Wright was nominated for the Best Actress accolade at the Inside Soap Awards.

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Jean 74th on their ranked list of the best EastEnders characters of all time, commenting that the character has "had a lot going on" and that she is most "famous" for her "sausage surprise".